holt/backbone-structured-events/README.md

     obj.destroy('app.dialog.show');

-Standard `.off()` still works as expected.
-Unbinding all events on an object *without* unbinding any child events:
+Standard `.off()` still works as expected by unbinding all events on an object, but *without* unbinding any child events:

     obj.off('app.dialog.show');